Newspaper Page Text

 and abetting in the satanic outrage.

-dangerous American réversion to savaverv?
+dangerous American reversion to savagery?
 That there

 in a country so vast as is the United States.
 That once in

-before. this is a vast country.
+before, this is a vast country.

 What then?
 Shall we abolish the courts?.
 Is it to be